sherryydu/HSC401_CoralBleachingWebsite/README.md

 ## How to use:

+This project is intended to be run locally on your desktop.

 1. Download the root directory ('HSC401_CoralBleachingWebsite')
 2. Open the 'index.html' page in your chosen web browser (e.g., Google Chrome, Safari, etc.).
 3. Enjoy!